 A second form of DNA analysis involves the analysis of DNA found in one particular chromosome found only in males, called the Y chromosome.
 Analysing Y chromosome STRs can be helpful where there is a mixture of DNA from male and female contributors.
 For example, if a sample contains a large amount of female DNA and there is only a small amount of male DNA present, then examining the Y chromosome gives just the male contributor's DNA profile rather than a mixture (Figure 6).

 Diagram of Y STR links between males.
-Squares represent males, circles represent females.

-Y-Chromosome DNA (passed on complete from fathers to sons)
+Y chromosome DNA (passed on complete from fathers to sons)

 A 1.4 Mitochondrial DNA